zjruff/pycnet-audio/docs/index.rst

 pycnet will check to see if each file already has a timestamp in the expected format, which is ``YYYYMMDD_HHMMSS`` (i.e., a date in year-month-date format and a time in hour-minute-second format, joined with an underscore).
 If the file already has a timestamp in this format, that timestamp will be retained as-is.
 If not, pycnet will create a new timestamp using the file's last modification time. **In most cases the modification time will be equivalent to the time of recording, but this will not always be the case.**

 ..
 Important::
 	pycnet gets each file's modification time from your computer's operating system, which includes a time zone.
 If your computer is on a different time zone from the one where the ARU was programmed, the timestamp that pycnet generates may be off.
-Daylight saving time is also a potential complication.
+Daylight saving time (DST) is also a potential complication.
 In the future we may add an option to explicitly adjust the timestamp forward or backward to account for these differences, but for now, use caution and always check the log file!

 Separately, pycnet will generate a prefix for each file.
 By default, this prefix will be based on the file's location within the directory structure.
 Specifically, it will be generated from the file's parent folder and that folder's parent folder.
 In the case of file ``COA_20230608_121502.wav`` above, the parent folder is called ``Stn_A`` and that folder's parent folder (the file's "grandparent folder") is called ``COA_23459``.
 The prefix that pycnet will generate for this file is ``COA_23459-A``.
 Note that, by default, pycnet will split the name of the parent folder into components separated by underscores and will use only the last component rather than the whole thing, i.e., ``A`` instead of ``Stn_A``.
 (This is a quirk of the naming conventions used by the spotted owl monitoring program.
 We regret any inconvenience.)
 The file already has a timestamp in the expected format, so pycnet will leave it alone, and the full filename will be ``COA_23459-A_20230608_121502.wav``. pycnet will always separate the prefix from the timestamp with an underscore.